 It’s almost like getting charged twice.
 The retailer eats the cost of the recalled foods, even if they end up in the dumpster or incinerator—unable to cover any of the cost at all.

-So, how are retailers to protect the bottom line from events over which they have no control?
+So, how can retailers protect the bottom line from events over which they have no control?

-Grocers hit with recalls might be throwing out more food than necessary, meaning that they could be inadvertently hurting their own margins.
+Grocers hit with recalls might be throwing out more food than necessary, potentially inadvertently hurting their own margins.
 How?
 Say you have four different chicken suppliers.
-When a recall for salmonella for whole fryers is announced, you don’t have to pull fryers from the shelves, unless they are from the affected supplier.
-Even if they are, chances are that only certain lots are being recalled.
-The same goes for all your other fresh food items, and even canned and frozen items.
+When a recall for salmonella for whole fryers is announced, you don’t have to pull fryers from the shelves unless they are from the affected supplier.
+Even if they are, the chances are that only certain lots are being recalled.
+The same goes for all your other fresh food items, including canned and frozen items.

 With effective margin management and risk management solutions, retailers can potentially reduce the financial pinch of food recalls.
-For one thing, these systems can accurately track which item lots came from which supplier and location, and which warehouses and stores have taken possession of the items.
-You’ll know which, if any, items in your stores are affected by a recall, with no guessing involved.
-That prevents you from throwing out perfectly fine food, due to inability to easily determine the need to do so.
-And, if you do need to pull affected items from the shelves, the produce aisles, refrigerators or the meat market, take comfort knowing that doing so in a timely fashion lowers the chance of liability and even bad press.
+These systems can accurately track which item lots came from, which supplier and location, and which warehouses and stores have taken possession of the items.
+You’ll know which items in your stores are affected by a recall, with no guessing involved.
+That prevents you from throwing out perfectly fine food due to inability to determine the need to do so easily.
+And, if you do need to pull affected items from the shelves, the produce aisles, refrigerators, or the meat market, take comfort knowing that doing so in a timely fashion lowers the chance of liability and even bad press.

 Want to know more how margin management and risk management solutions can help protect your bottom line from product recalls?
 We’ve compiled Four Mindsets for Maximizing Grocery Store Profit Margins: